 Coconut Coir often comes in compressed blocks like this 5kg one.
 Add water and it will expand to 75 liters - The same as a large bag of peat compost.

-Of all the problems I've covered, wastage or "throwaway culture" is the number one worst issue.
+Of all the issues I've addressed, wastage—or "throwaway culture"—stands as the number one worst.

 Unfortunately, it's the end result for many houseplants, either accidentally or purposely.
 It ranks as the very worst issue because it's a culmination of everything that led that plant to you in the first place.